Suzanne Romaine

 Suzanne Romaine (born 1951) is an American linguist known for work on historical linguistics and sociolinguistics.
 From 1984 to 2014 she was Merton Professor of English language at the University of Oxford.

 Background and career

 Romaine was born in Massachusetts in 1951, and received an A.B. magna cum laude in German & Linguistics in 1973 from Bryn Mawr College; she then received a master's degree in Phonetics & Linguistics at the University of Edinburgh, Scotland in 1975) and a PhD in linguistics at the University of Birmingham in 1981.
 Since 1984 she has been Merton Professor of English Language at the University of Oxford.
-In 1998 she was awarded an honorary doctorate from the University of Tromsø in Norway, and in 1999 she was awarded one from Uppsala University in Sweden.
-She has been a member of the Finnish Academy of Sciences from 2010 on, and is a member of the Norwegian Academy of Science and Letters.